A peek at Sono Group N.V. (SEV): Who has invested in It?

 Sono Group N.V.
-(NASDAQ: SEV) is -85.98% lower on its value in year-to-date trading and has touched a low of $1.03 and a high of $15.74 in the current 52-week trading range.
+(NASDAQ: SEV) is -87.85% lower on its value in year-to-date trading and has touched a low of $1.03 and a high of $15.47 in the current 52-week trading range.
 The question becomes, what are the chances the stock will make a comeback and enjoy potential growth.
 Why not look at analysts view on what the future holds for the stock.
-The SEV stock was last observed hovering at around $1.27 in the last trading session, with the day’s gains setting it 0.08% off its average median price target of $6.13 for the next 12 months.
-It is also 80.91% off the consensus price target high of $7.07 offered by 5 analysts, but current levels are 67.23% higher than the price target low of $4.12 for the same period.
+The SEV stock was last observed hovering at around $1.26 in the last trading session, with the day’s loss setting it -0.09%.

 Sponsored

-The stock witnessed a 1.50% gain in the last 1 month and extending the period to 3 months gives it a -52.30%, and is 8.87% up over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 9.02% over the week and 11.13% over the month.
+The stock witnessed a -10.00% gain in the last 1 month and extending the period to 3 months gives it a -60.34%, and is -7.87% down over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 8.68% over the week and 11.59% over the month.

 Sono Group N.V.
 (SEV) Analyst Forecasts